shirne/combined_animation/README.md

 </center>

-A combined animation widget, contains alignment, opacity, transform for show in and hide out a widget.
+A combined animation widget, contains alignment, opacity, transform, size for enter and leave a widget.

 ## Features